Skip to main content

 The matter surfaced in April 2025 when CODI launched an internal investigation into what it initially characterized as "irregularities" at Lugano.
 Founder Moti Ferder allegedly entered unauthorized "Investment Contracts" with high-net-worth individuals, which court filings describe as a scheme to defraud clients and inflate reported financial performance.

-According to bankruptcy filings and investor lawsuits, Ferder approached wealthy individuals—often the same clients purchasing jewelry through Lugano's boutiques—with opportunities to "co-invest" in specific diamonds.
-Investigators allege that Ferder created fabricated invoices to document fictional sales and shipped empty boxes while claiming valuable diamond contents, which misrepresented financing arrangements as sales and inflated revenue and profitability.
+According to bankruptcy filings and investor lawsuits, Ferder approached wealthy individuals with opportunities to co-invest in specific diamonds.
+Investigators allege that Ferder created fabricated invoices and shipped empty boxes while claiming valuable diamond contents, which misrepresented financing arrangements as sales and inflated revenue and profitability.

 Scale of the Alleged Fraud.